williamj1788/Portfolio/README.md

 ## What I learned

 > * Pseudo Elements
-> * How to use third party libaries for better animations and how to create my own
+> * How to use third party libraries for better animations and how to create my own

 ## How to install